 Shortly after Jeff’s induction, the team at Universal opened their seventh branch in Lakewood, New Jersey in order to better serve Northern Ocean and Southern Monmouth Counties.

 Although the housing industry and economy posed challenges over the next several years and required some adapting, Universal Supply stayed true to their core business of contractors and remodelers.
 With a significant market shift from new construction to remodelers, Universal opened a Cabinetry Design Center in Egg Harbor New Jersey in 2011.
 The Design Center was established as a tool for their remodeler contractors and assist with their sales process to homeowners by providing them with a place to see cabinetry and countertop products first hand.
-In addition to the new Cabinetry Design Center, Universal most recently opened a new branch in Trenton, New Jersey to continue with the implementation of their location accessibility marketing and sales strategy.
+In addition to the new Cabinetry Design Center, Universal opened a new branches in Trenton and New Brunswick, New Jersey to continue with the implementation of their location accessibility marketing and sales strategy.

 Always in search of innovative efficiencies, Universal currently utilizes several systems to support their second-to-none customer service philosophy—a computerized warehouse management system (WMS) to improve fill rates and delivery speed, a sophisticated auto-stack bin system to simplify product storage and loading processes and two delivery and fleet logistical based programs.